pyralog/pyralog/IMMUTABLE_KNOWLEDGE_DB.md

 ---

-## DLog's Perfect Fit
+## Pyralog's Perfect Fit

-DLog was designed with these use cases in mind, even though it's primarily a distributed log system.
+Pyralog was designed with these use cases in mind, even though it's primarily a distributed log system.

 ### Core Properties

 ```
 ┌────────────────────────────────────────────────────────────┐
-│  DLog Properties for Immutable Knowledge Databases         │
+│  Pyralog Properties for Immutable Knowledge Databases         │
 ├────────────────────────────────────────────────────────────┤
 │                                                            │
 │  1.
 Append-Only Log                                        │